Juanseoane/Scrapy-IA/README.md

 # Scrapy-IA
-Extracting news from CIA page with Scrapy
+Extracting news from CIA's website with Scrapy